liquidctl/liquidctl/README.md

 python -m pip install liquidctl==1.8.1
 ```

-If [git] is available, pip can also install the latest snapshot of the official
+If [git] is installed, pip can also install the latest snapshot of the official
 liquidctl source code repository on GitHub.

 ```bash